OpenVidu/openvidu.io-docs/docs/advanced-features/recording.md

 <br><br>

 > As you can see, this URL may have Basic Authentication credentials and any query parameter you may need in your custom layout.
-In the snippets above, you could access value `123` in your layout JS code just by calling <br>`new URL(window.location.href).searchParams.get("myParam");`
+In the snippets above, you could access value `123` in your layout JS code just by calling <br>`new URL(window.location.href).searchParams.get("myParam");`-->

 <br>